5 Benefits of Using a Mastering DAW

 4. Metadata Editing

-As a mastering engineer, one of the things you’re responsible for is editing is a song’s metadata, which describes and gives information about the song.
+As a mastering engineer, one of the things you’re responsible for is editing a song’s metadata, which describes and gives information about the song.
 This includes everything from the song’s name, the song’s artist(s), the album title, and even the record label the song is being released through.

 You can add a very limited amount of metadata to a song through iTunes, but a mastering DAW allows you to edit metadata in depth.
 It’s possible to add things like the mastering engineer’s name, the software used to master the song, the entity that commissioned the work, ISRC codes, as well as the intended destination format.